scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

 The first major feature we're going to cover is the [clause interleaving](https://docs.scala-lang.org/sips/clause-interleaving.html).
 With this change to the language, you're able to define multiple type parameter lists or place them after the first arguments list.
 Clause interleaving would benefit the path-dependent API creators.
-It would eliminate the need for intermediate representations introducing runtime overhead or usage of complicated polymorphic functions.

 ```scala
 trait Key { type Value }